-RCOT Research Foundation fund is used to award grants for research projects and other similar purposes, see note 17.
-These grants constitutes a contingent liability as they are subject to agreed performance related conditions being met i.e. a specific service and or output to be delivered.
+RCOT Research Foundation fund is used to award grants for research projects and other similar purposes.
+These grants constitute a contingent liability as they are subject to agreed performance related conditions being met i.e. a specific service and or output to be delivered.
 The grant is settled and therefore recognised in the SOFA only when satisfactory evidence of the conditions being met has been provided by the recipient.
 At 30 September 2023, the value of grant commitments being grants awarded which represents contingent liability at the reporting date amounts to £137,593.